ergenius/learn-programming-for-beginners/README.md

 Remember!

 - On any subject, search on Google, Youtube & Wikipedia for more information!
-- Always read wikipedia page after reading or watching the more accesible content.
-The information is presented in a more professional way wich is usefull in jobs interviews.
+- On any subject always read the coresponding wikipedia page (if any) after reading or watching the more accesible content.
+On wikipedia, the information is presented in a more professional way wich is usefull in jobs interviews.
 - Create and use a stackoverflow account: https://stackoverflow.com/
 - Create and use a git account: https://github.com/
 - Create an account & ask chat gpt about any subject you are interested into: https://chat.openai.com/